orstavik/customAttributes2/doc/pattern/1_ToggleReaction.md

 ## Demo 3: ClassBlueShort

-`class_blue` is not a bad read.
+The reaction `class_blue` is not a bad read.
 But, it can be even simpler.
 Most often in an app, there will only be one meaning of "blue" when talking about reactions.
 So, we can make a custom reaction that uses the `prefix`, ie. the name of the reaction itself as an attribute.
 This means that `class_` can be made implicit, and that we can change `click:class_blue` to `click:blue`.

 ```html
 <script src="../../src/customAttributes.js"></script>
 <script src="https://cdn.jsdelivr.net/gh/orstavik/ElementObserver@1.1.0/startObserver.js"></script>